gruvin/gmaple/README.md

 ### What about Eagle?
 There's no comparion.
-[Diptrace](http://diptrace.com) has no board size limits (only generous pin count) and has a far more professional style user iunterface, IMO.
-Licensed versions are also considerably cheaper than Eagle.
+[Diptrace](http://diptrace.com) has no board size limits (only generous pin count) and has a far more professional user iunterface, in my opinion.
+Licensed versions are
+considerably cheaper than Eagle, as far as I can tell.

-Eagle is $700 minimum for me, because some of my board are larger than Eagle's free version limits.
+Eagle would cost me a minimum $700, because some of my board are larger than Eagle's free version limits.
 Example: [gruvin9x](https://github.com/gruvin/gruvin9x).
-No way I can justify that amount of coin, especially for a program I frankly don't even like.
+No way I can justify that, as a small time hobbyist.

-### KiCAD Still my Favourite
+### Open Source for the Win!

-I still use KiCAD for most my designs.
-Compeltely free, open source and highly capable.
+[KiCAD](http://kicad-pcb.org/) is still my favourite.
+I it for most of my stuff.
+It's full open source and free, as in speach and as in beer.
+It's a no brainer.

 ### Creative Commons share-a-like CC-BY-SA 2.0 License
 gMaple-mini is licensed to match the original Leaflabs design.